 def difference(a, b): _b = set(b) return [item for item in a if item not in _b]

-Another option worth mentioning when analyzing performance for this snippet is the use of a list comprehension versus using something like
+Another option worth mentioning in terms of performance is the use of a list comprehension versus

 list().
 Implementing the same code using the latter option would result in something like this: